 -

-Each September, we mail a notice (CMS Publication No. 11198) (PDF) on GRAY PAPER to people who’ll no longer automatically get the LIS.
+Each September, SSA will mail a notice (CMS Publication No. 11198) (PDF) on GRAY PAPER to people who’ll no longer automatically get the LIS.
 This notice is a LIS application, and it includes a postage-paid pre-addressed envelope.
 These people may still qualify for the LIS, but they will need to send in a new application.
 The gray notice:

 -